RamilZohrabli/Java-Practice/README.md

 The classes are `FileInputStream`, `FileOutputStream`, `FileReader` and `FileWriter`.
 For duplication, we first read the original file and write the content to the duplicate file.

 I duplicated the content into `duplicate_output.txt` file

+## Task4
+In this code, I've created a file named "test.txt" with the content "Coding!".
+I then read the file twice: once character by character using the `read()` method and once using the `read(char[]) method`.
+I store the content in a `StringBuilder`.
+Finally, I print out the content read using the `read(char[])` method.

+The main difference is that `read()` method reads one character at a time, while `read(char[])` is able to read multiple characters into buffer array.

+## Task6
+In this code, I've defined a `Person` class with `name` and `age` attributes, along with methods for accessing and modifying them.
+Within the `Task6` class, I've implemented methods for saving an array of Person objects to a binary file using `ObjectOutputStream`, and for reading and printing these objects from the file using `ObjectInputStream`.
+In the main method, I've initialized an array of Person objects, saved them to a file named "persons.bin", and then read and printed them back.

+In the provided code, I do not explicitly use the EOF (End of File) indicator.
+However, the code relies on EOFException, which is thrown by ObjectInputStream when it reaches the end of the stream while reading objects.

+To ensure that all persons are read from the file, I use a null sentinel value.